 We observed strong differential enrichment of different groups of transcription factors in each of our 9 clusters.
 Notably, particular families of transcription factors appeared enriched in several of the clusters.
 For example, Cluster 1 and Cluster 2 appeared to have enrichment for footprints matching C2H2 zinc-finger transcription factors and homeodomain transcription factors.
-Clusters 4 and 7 showed enrichment for footprints matching beta helix-loop-helix (bHLH) transcription factors.
+Clusters 4 and 7 showed enrichment for footprints matching beta helix-loop-helix (b-HLH) transcription factors.
 Meanwhile, clusters 5, 8, and 9 showed strong enrichment for footprints of ethylene response factor (ERF), DM-type intertwined zinc-finger factor (DM IZF), and forkhead domain (FKH) transcription factor families, respectively.

-Given that many JASPAR position weight matrices come from non-arthropod sources, we attempted to identify possible Drosophila motif matches for the enriched transcription factor footprints found in the JASPAR CORE dataset by comparing the most-enriched JASPAR CORE and JASPAR Drosophila PWMs.
+Given that many JASPAR PFMs come from non-arthropod sources, we attempted to identify possible Drosophila motif matches for the enriched transcription factor footprints found in the JASPAR CORE dataset by comparing the most-enriched JASPAR CORE and JASPAR Drosophila PFMs.
 We used the STAMP tool through the JASPAR webpage to align motif sequences based on similarity (Mahony and Benos, 2007).
-We identified groups of aligned PWMs between non-Drosophila and Drosophila PWMs (see Supp.
+We identified groups of aligned PFMs between non-Drosophila and Drosophila PFMs (see Supp.
 Fig. 6).
-Selected pairs of motifs are shown in Fig. 6C for each cluster.
+Selected pairs of motifs are shown in Fig. 6C for each cluster (non-Drosophila labeled in black, Drosophila labeled in red).
 For some pairs, we were able to identify candidate Drosophila transcription factors that appeared highly similar to non-Drosophila sequences.
-For example, in Cluster 9, we observed strong enrichment for FKH family transcription factors, whose PWMs matched the br(var.4) and slp1 PWMs.
+For example, in Cluster 9, we observed strong enrichment for FKH family transcription factors, whose PFMs matched the br(var.4) and slp1 PFMs.
 This suggests that peaks found in Cluster 9 may be regulated by br(var.4) and slp1 binding in Parhyale.

 For other clusters, we had variable success.
 For example, we were unable to identify a strong Drosophila match to explain the strong enrichment of ERF transcription factors (found in Arabidopsis thaliana) in Cluster 5.
-Nonetheless, footprints matching ERF transcription factors appeared to be highly enriched in Cluster 5, suggesting that there may be a transcription factor within the Parhyale genome whose position weight matrix matches that of ERF transcription factors, and which is important for the regulation of Cluster 5 peaks.
+Nonetheless, footprints matching ERF transcription factors appeared to be highly enriched in Cluster 5, suggesting that there may be a transcription factor within the Parhyale genome whose PFM matches that of ERF transcription factors, and which may be important for the regulation of Cluster 5 peaks.